Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 ::: info
 When you enable this configuration, user's login through federated IDP to a business application is performed in a pass-through mode.
-The application end-user will bring both the external system's profile and credentials, and Asgardeo will not create a local account for the user.
+The application end-user will bring both the external system's profile and credentials, and Asgardeo Asgardeo will not create a local account for these users.
 :::

 ### Disable JIT User Provisioning